Academics » Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-A review of food safety along with kitchen safety prepares students to take on more difficult recipes.
-Students work with their assigned kitchen and their is an emphasis on every step of the process (picking a recipe, creating a grocery list, time management).
-During the final weeks of the semester, the class plans and prepares food that is served during the exam period.
+Prerequisite: Foods 1 or consent of the instructor | A review of food safety along with kitchen safety prepares students to take on more difficult recipes.
+Students work with their assigned kitchen and there is an emphasis on every step of the process (picking a recipe, creating a grocery list, time management).
+During the final weeks of the semester, the class prepares for a Chopped Final cooking competition!

 Fine Arts